Skip to main content

 These foods are allowed

-Make sure you buy meat that is as low in fat and digestible as possible.
-It should be well cooked and neither salted nor seasoned.
-Avoid pork in the light diet, as it is very high in fat and low in nutrients.
+Make sure to buy meat that is as low in fat and as easy to digest as possible.
+It should be cooked through well and neither salted nor spiced.
+Skip pork in a bland diet, because it's very high in fat and low in nutrients.
+Poultry and beef are best suited for your companion.
+Since beef can sometimes be hard to digest, you should focus on poultry in the early days.
+The best types of poultry for this purpose are chicken and turkey.

-Please refrain from adding apples if your pet suffers from dental problems.
-If you are preparing the light diet because of a damaged stomach lining, you should avoid adding apples.
-The fruit acid they contain will otherwise have a negative effect on your four-legged friend's well-being.
+Apples are one of the few types of fruit suitable for a bland diet.
+It's important to grate them finely.
+Don't forget to core the apple beforehand.
+Please skip adding apples if your companion suffers from dental problems.
+If you're preparing the bland diet because of a damaged stomach lining, then you should leave out the apples.
+Otherwise, the fruit acid they contain has a negative effect on your four-legged friend's well-being.

 Fish and meat:

-• Turkey
+• chicken

-• Beef if necessary
+• beef, if needed

-• lean fish (such as trout, salmon and sardines)
+• lean fish (such as trout, salmon, and sardines)

 Vegetables:

-• Potatoes
+• potatoes

-• Carrots
+• carrots

-• Zucchini
+• zucchini

-• Pumpkin
+• pumpkin

 Dairy products (preferably lactose-free):

-• Low-fat quark (with little fat content)
+• low-fat quark (with low fat content)

-• low fat cottage cheese
+• low-fat cottage cheese

 Other foods:

-• Oatmeal
+• flaxseed

-• Apples
+• oats

-• Honey
+• apples

 Recipes

-Potatoes with vegetables and oatmeal
+Potatoes with vegetables and oats

 Ingredients: